 Organic certifiers could do more to support organic seed

 Organic certifiers play an important role in supporting the expansion of organic seed systems by enforcing the organic seed requirement in a measurable and reasonable way.
-Our findings show an unfortunate marked decrease in the percentage of organic certifiers asking organic farmers to improve their sourcing of organic seed.
-Only 40% of farmers said their certifiers made such a request whereas more than 60% reported this request in our last report.
-We found, as we did in 2011, that when certifiers request improvement in sourcing more organic seed, farmers respond by using more organic seed.
+Our findings show a marked decrease in the percentage of organic certifiers asking organic farmers to improve their sourcing of organic seed.
+Only 35% of farmers said their certifiers made such a request whereas 40% reported this request in our 2016 report and 61% in our 2011 report.
+We found, as we did in our previous reports, that when certifiers request that producers take extra measures to source organic seed, they respond accordingly.
+Our findings also show that most certifiers support strengthening the organic seed regulation.

 Producing organic seed takes experience and a special skill set, and organic seed companies report a dearth of skilled and reliable producers.
-Though it’s encouraging that our findings show an interest among organic farmers to take organic seed trainings, other challenges remain, including access to seed processing facilities and a lack of economic opportunity (at least for some crops).
+Though it’s encouraging that our findings show an interest among organic farmers to take organic seed trainings, other challenges remain, including access to seed processing equipment, labor, and production data (e.g., seed yield data).
 There’s a need to provide more educational trainings and resources to build our organic seed production capacity here in the US.

 Organic seed research investments are insufficient

 An increase in organic seed research investments is encouraging, to be sure.
 But these investments still pale in comparison to funding for non-organic research.
 Research focused on chemical agriculture often doesn’t benefit organic farmers who can’t rely on spray-on solutions for pest and disease challenges.
-Organic plant breeding, on the other hand, prioritizes key traits important to organic farmers (e.g., disease resistance) that typically also benefit conventional agriculture.
+Organic plant breeding and other organic seed research, on the other hand, prioritizes key traits important to organic farmers (e.g., disease resistance and drought tolerance) that typically also benefit conventional producers.

 Risks to organic seed integrity remain